yannbf/may-the-4th/README.md

 MenuController.registerType('reveal', MenuRevealType);
 ```

-Did you know this is all the code to create that sweet slide to reveal animation on the sidemenu?
+Did you know this is all the code used to create that sweet slide to reveal animation on the sidemenu?
 So with the help of [EbilPanda](https://github.com/EbilPanda) I used a similar approach and was able to create this very elegant custom effect:

 [ SIDEMENU EFFECT GIF ]

 ## Switching side (app theme)

 The app offers you the option to be either on the light side or the dark side.
 Upon picking your side, the whole UI is changed dinamically!

 Dinamically switching the app’s theme may seem a bit complicated, but it’s actually quite simple!